hadcomfort/hadcomfort.github.io/README.md

 ## 🌟 About The Project

-Navigating the rules and regulations surrounding U.S. Veteran's Preference for federal employment can be a daunting task.
+Navigating the rules surrounding U.S. Veteran's Preference for public employment can be a daunting task.
 The official guidelines are comprehensive but can be dense and difficult to parse for specific situations.
 This project aims to bridge that gap.

-**Our Mission:** To empower U.S. veterans and their advocates with an intuitive tool and clear information, making the complexities of veteran's preference more understandable and accessible.
+**Our Mission:** To empower U.S. veterans and their advocates with intuitive tools and clear information, making the complexities of both federal and state-level veteran's preference more understandable and accessible.

 **What This Project Offers:**

-*   **The Veteran's Preference Advisor:** An interactive, step-by-step tool that guides users through a series of questions to help determine potential eligibility for different types of veteran's preference (0-point, 5-point, 10-point, derived, etc.).
+*   **The Federal Veteran's Preference Advisor:** An interactive, step-by-step tool that guides users through a series of questions to help determine potential eligibility for different types of federal veteran's preference (0-point, 5-point, 10-point, derived, etc.).
+*   **The State-Level Preference Hub:** A new, central directory with detailed summaries of veteran's preference rules for public employment in all 50 states, Washington D.C., and Puerto Rico.
-*   **A Comprehensive Information Hub:** Detailed explanations of key concepts, specific appointing authorities (like VRA, VEOA), a glossary of terms, FAQs, and more.
+*   **A Comprehensive Information Hub:** Detailed explanations of key concepts, specific federal appointing authorities (like VRA and VEOA), a glossary of terms, case studies, and more.
-*   **Credible Foundation:** All guidance and logic within the Advisor are meticulously based on the official [OPM Vet Guide for HR Professionals](https://www.opm.gov/policy-data-oversight/veterans-services/vet-guide-for-hr-professionals/) (a copy of which is included in this repository as `hrdocs.txt` for reference).
+*   **Credible Foundation:** All guidance and logic are meticulously based on official sources like the OPM Vet Guide for HR Professionals and state-level statutes and resources.

 **Who Is This For?**

-*   U.S. Veterans seeking federal employment.
+*   U.S. Veterans seeking federal, state, or local government employment.
 *   Family members (spouses, mothers) exploring derived preference.
 *   Veteran Service Officers (VSOs) and advocates.
 *   HR professionals looking for a supplementary tool to explain preference.